Welcome to Country from Aunty Lyn Martin

 Outloud’s award-winning program, RESPECT, has been developed for the prevention of domestic violence and is delivered in primary schools to boys aged ten to 12.
 The program has been delivered to more than a thousand individual students, averaging about 200 per year.

-UNITY is a new project from Outloud for girls and gender diverse young people aged 10-12, offering mentoring on healthy relationships, consent, healthy boundaries and body neutrality.
+UNITY is the sibling project of RESPECT for girls and gender diverse young people aged 10-12, offering mentoring on healthy relationships, consent, healthy boundaries and body neutrality.
 Participants will write, rehearse and perform their own song about these topics and how they want the world to be in the future.

 Open Studio

 Open Studio began during the COVID-19 lockdown when we were missing having regular chats about art and art making with young people and emerging artists.
-You can now book a virtual meeting with one of our resident artists to discuss your career and ambitions.
+You can now book a virtual meeting with one of our staff to discuss your career and ambitions.

-Join us every last Wednesday of the month for a series of captivating workshops designed exclusively for independent artists like yourself.
-Whether you’re a seasoned pro or just starting out, this is your opportunity to discover invaluable insights and techniques that will propel your artistic journey to new heights.
+Join us every month for a series of captivating workshops designed exclusively for emerging artists.
+This is your opportunity to discover invaluable insights and techniques that will propel your artistic journey to new heights.

 Muslim Peers Project